Davidg412/Covid_SQL_Project/README.md

 # Covid_SQL_Project
-The purpose of this project was to practice manipulating data in referene to COVID-19 cases and deaths.
-After extracting various tables to reference, I created a visual dashboard in Tableau to showcase the data.
+The purpose of this project was to practice manipulating data in referene to COVID-19.
+After extracting various tables to reference, I created a visual dashboard in Tableau to showcase the amount of COVID cases and deaths various countries/continents have reported from 2020-2023.

 Link to Data:
 https://ourworldindata.org/covid-deaths